BIGJRA/BIGJRA.github.io/rejuv.md

 -   Return to control of the MC and head up for a battle!

-While the battle may seem tough, they’re just slightly beefed-up Magneton and Claydol.
-We’ll be fighting more of these throughout the tower, but they aren’t too tough.
+While the battle may seem tough, they're just slightly beefed-up Magneton and Claydol.
+We'll be fighting more of these throughout the tower, but they aren't too tough.
 Every mech we will face has Steel as their primary type.

 Now, onto the second part of the puzzle: